CultureAsData-UIUC/is310-fall-2024/_materials/introducing_humanities_computing/07-intro-html.md

 }
 ```

-This code is something called CSS, which stands for Cascading Style Sheets.
+This code is something called CSS, which stands for **Cascading Style Sheets**.
 CSS is a `style sheet` language that essentially tells the computer how to style and display a document, whether that's an HTML or Markdown document.
 We have already used it when we added the `style` attribute to our `<div>` element.
 One way to think about it is that HTML is the structure of the document, while CSS is the style of the document (similar to styling fonts or positioning images in a Word Document for example).

 Much like HTML, CSS has a defined structure that is comprises a **selector** (in our case the `.title`) and a **declaration block** (the curly brackets), where you write your style rules.
 The selector specifies which HTML elements the rules apply to, and the declaration block contains one or more declarations separated by semicolons.
 Each declaration includes a CSS property name and a value, separated by a colon.